 How to replicate R_Block’s successful ICO referral program

 Emulating R_Block’s referral marketing technique takes a good amount of planning and/or consultation.
-How will you incentivise referrals?
+How will you incentivize referrals?
 Will you use community tools like Telegram to support the process?
-How will you optimise your referral link content for social media?
+How will you optimize your referral link content for social media?

 Once you’ve got the details mapped out, technical execution on your site can be achieved in the space of minutes, using Maître’s Viral Lead Magnet.

 To learn how check out ReferralHero (previously Maitre).